skyfloogle/vip-timing/index.md

 Object worlds are somewhat separated from background worlds.
 Most world attributes are ignored for object worlds.
 This means that they always cover the entire screen.
 However, some of the same rules still apply: objects that are off-screen horizontally count as if they were on-screen, while objects that are off-screen vertically don't.
-The visibility flags (`JLON` and `JRON`) have no effect on performance, even if the object is invisible.
+The visibility flags (`JLON` and `JRON`) have no effect on performance, even if they make the object invisible.

 Each object world has a base cost of 757 cycles.
 Every object world decrements an internal counter, which starts at 3.
 Every world following an underflow, i.e. every fourth world starting with the fifth, costs an additional 28896 cycles.